Neil Haas and the Act of Looking by Eliel Jones, writer and curator

 Patrick Procktor, Tender and True by Louise Benson, deputy editor of Elephant

 For years I knew Patrick Procktor the man, rather than Procktor the artist.
 As the step-father of my dad since childhood, he became my only paternal grandfather, and his loud, flamboyant and at-times demanding presence would come and go in my life as I grew up.
-I remember the fabulous, decadent interior of his home, where custom-made caryatids held up a marble fireplace and heavy velvet curtains draped on to worn sofas, filled with the heavy smoke of the cigarettes he smoked endlessly.
+I remember the fabulous, decadent interior of his home, where custom-made caryatids held up a marble fireplace and heavy velvet curtains draped on to worn sofas, filled with the heavy smoke of the cigarettes he lit up endlessly.
 Lunches would be long, and I rarely understood his wry jokes or performative manners.
 Famous friends and artist names mean nothing to a child, and I paid little attention to the circles that he moved in or the wild stories he would tell.

 Years later, I have found myself returning to these memories, as I encounter Procktor’s work from a new perspective.
 His portraits are honest reflections of everyday encounters, and seem to carry with them the pleasure of casual conversation between friends or lovers, intimate in their immediacy.
 Most were done at home, where he enjoyed receiving guests freely, and the markers of that easy welcome—a glass tumbler of water, an extra cushion, a wine glass—are present in his paintings.